Class Type100% online, 6 & 12-week courses

 At least 1 of the following courses:

-Strategic Communication Group 1
+Strategic Communication 1

 This course analyzes the forces that drive organizations to change, examines impediments to change, and surveys a range of approaches for making organizational change more effective.
 Students will develop an understanding of change processes and develop practical skills for becoming an organization change agent.

 This course focuses on the relationship between an organization's culture and its performance.
 The challenges and opportunities presented to both leaders and followers in adapting to and implementing organizational cultural change are addressed in this course.
-The impact culture performs as a mediating factor between a leader's style and the effective performance of an organization is examined in this course.
+The impact culture has as a mediating factor between a leader's style and the effective performance of an organization is examined in this course.

 At least 1 of the following courses:

-Strategic Communication Group 2
+Strategic Communication 2

 Students investigate and evaluate various digital marketing and communication strategies and tactics.
-An emphasis is placed on critical evaluation skills, as well as social media, search marketing, content marketing, and evaluation of digital marketing initiatives.
+An emphasis is placed on critical evaluation skills, as well as social media, search marketing, websites, email, and the evaluation of digital marketing initiatives.
 Students create a full digital marketing plan for a real-world company.

 At least 1 of the following courses:

-Strategic Communication Group 3
+Strategic Communication 3

-Today's public relations professionals have entered a new era where preparedness to respond rapidly to various levels of crisis is essential.
+Today’s public relations professionals have entered a new era where preparedness to respond rapidly to various levels of crisis is essential.
 Building a positive reputation through the strategic management of communications with internal and external audiences during good times is a necessary foundation for withstanding negative press.
-Utilizing analysis techniques, public relations tactics, and hands-on projects, students will evaluate crisis situations, create and implement a strategic crisis communication plan, and learn to coach the corporate spokesperson and manage the media, while maintaining the organization's reputation.
+Utilizing analysis techniques, public relations tactics, and hands-on projects, you will evaluate crisis situations, create and implement a strategic crisis communication plan, and learn to coach the corporate spokesperson and manage the media, while maintaining the organization’s reputation.

 This course provides qualified students with an opportunity to receive academic credit for supervised professional training and experience in an actual work environment.
 This Internship is an ongoing seminar between the student, the faculty member and the employment supervisor.
 It involves an Internship Application and Learning Agreement, periodic meetings with the faculty representative, professional experience at a level equivalent to other senior-level courses and submission of material as established in the Internship Application and Learning Agreement.
 Participation cannot be guaranteed for all applicants.